 - Properly Paranoid: Dr. Chaos keeps his house stashed with munitions, but his experiements caused his house to be assaulted by alien creatures.

 - Shout-Out: The whole plot seems to be derived from H.P.
 Lovecraft stories.

-- Some of the monster designs and set pieces in the game appear to have been based on the 80's horror flick House, as noted by Hardcore Gaming 101.
+- Some of the monster designs and set pieces in the game as well as the design of the house itself◊ appear to have been based on the 80's horror flick House, as noted by Hardcore Gaming 101.
 It's tough to tell whether these were deliberate homages or artifacts of an attempt to make a licensed game based on the movie, but either way, the similarities are uncanny.